mikesplore/Uni-Connect/README.md

 ### 3. Form Submission
 - **Purpose**: To handle the submission of a new announcement.
 - **Functionality**:
-  - Generates a new announcement ID and creates a `CourseAnnouncement` object.
+  - Generates a new announcement ID and creates a `ModuleAnnouncement` object.
-  - Saves the new announcement using `CourseAnnouncementViewModel` and updates the UI accordingly.
+  - Saves the new announcement using `ModuleAnnouncementViewModel` and updates the UI accordingly.
   - Shows a `CircularProgressIndicator` while the announcement is being posted.

 ## AddTextField Composable